AmadeusITGroup/RedisCache/README.md

 ### Virtual python environment

 My development environment is `Python 3.8.5`.
-The production depedencies are in `requirements.txt`.
-For the development environment, use `requirements-dev.txt`.
+The dependencies are in `requirements-dev.txt`.

 ### Testing